 Africa's undisputed gourmet capital, Cape Town rolls out a feast for every sense.
 We've gathered together our favourite favourites in this video, from the city's cafe culture of artisan coffee roasters to the inspired menu of a Cape Winelands treasure set in heavenly gardens, from the decadence of pure chocolate to a pedigreed high tea and, finally, a signature cocktail at our favourite spot to admire the setting sun.

 Book a window seat if you’re flying into Cape Town for the first time: the bird’s-eye view of the Mother City’s natural beauty deserves the chorus of ‘oohs’ and ‘ahhs’ it elicits from arriving visitors.
-Accessible and easy to enjoy, the city’s mountains and beaches are its primary natural attractions, but there are hidden gems on the wilder side of this peninsula.
-Underwater forests, rugged hiking trails and great white shark enounters all lie within sight of Cape Town.
+Accessible and easy to enjoy, the city’s mountains and beaches are its primary natural attractions, but there are hidden gems on the wilder side of this Atlantic Ocean peninsula.
+Underwater kelp forests, rugged hiking trails and great white shark enounters all lie within sight of Cape Town.